 - Should be interested in pursuing a museum, public history, history, public administration, education, or other related career.

 - Students having completed at least their junior year of undergraduate study, are a graduate student, or who have recently graduated from a related degree program at a college or university are welcome to apply.
 We also welcome applicants who have equivalent experience in place of formal degrees.

 - Pursuing a career in museums or related field preferred

 - Interest or experience in developing educational content preferred

 - Submit a response to the following prompt:

 The History Center’s mission is “to serve as the gateway for community engagement, education, and inspiration.”
 Choose a woman in history you feel exemplifies this mission, briefly explain why, and share an idea for an innovative experience, program, or activity you might design to help museum visitors learn about and be able to engage with her story.

-- Include a resume with a cover letter detailing how this internship fits into your academic and/or career goals
+- Include a resume with a cover letter detailing how the internship fits into your academic and/or career goals.

-Application packages are due by April 30, 2022.
-Please send to Shannon.Elliston@ocfl.net.
+Application packages are due by April 30, 2023, please send to Mary.Kelley@ocfl.net.